brianhallerweb/dotfiles/README.md

 boot from usb
-that will give you an arch installer root command line double check that your computer doesn't need efi install if these files exist, you do need efi install
+that will give you an arch installer root command line double check that your computer doesn't need efi install (Thinkpad x220 doesn't) if these files exist, you do need efi install
 # ls /sys/firmware/efi/efivars
 then connect to a wifi network with # wifi-menu